by Sasha Alyson

 Genesis Cush, @Genesis13815553: The question: did the myths come before or after Gates got into the position of influence?
 Another question: What evidence supports your assertion that Gates encourages such urban myths?
 Let’s not confuse random causality with premeditated causality.

-Those of a certain age will recall that in the 1990s, Bill Gates had a thug-like image, and a reputation for ruthlessness in driving out any competition.
+[Sasha replies: Those of a certain age will recall that in the 1990s, Bill Gates had a thug-like image, and a reputation for ruthlessness in driving out any competition.
 Time magazine, referring to the mythical mafia godfather, asked in 1998: “Is Bill Gates the ’90s answer to Don Corleone?”
 He certainly had influence in the tech world and respect of a sort (you don’t diss the Godfather!) in that era.
 As for today: People want a savior; I’d say Gates and his foundation have fed an appetite that was eager for fuel, by recasting his image.
-He told the media to go look at that TED talk.
+After the pandemic started, he told people to go look at that TED talk.
 (My guess is that he probably remembered himself as having foreseen the pandemic.
 It’s a human tendency to remember ourselves as having predicted things better than we actually did.)
 He could correct the record in his many interviews; instead he nurtures it.
 In one report: “The Microsoft chief said he felt no satisfaction at all that his 2015 prophecy had come to pass.”

 Nsamba taufeeq, @dirac_taufeeq: I don’t care if it’s all for his ego, there are a lot more billionaires who would rather keep their wealth.